kalsan/compony/README.md

     # Actions point to other components.
 They have a name that is used to identify them (e.g. in the `prevent` call above) and a block returning a button.
     # Compony buttons take the name to an action and either a family name or instance, e.g. a Rails model instance.
+    # Whether or not an instance must be passed is defined by the component the button is pointing to (see the comment for `label` earlier in the example).
     action(:index) { Compony.button(:index, :users) } # This points to `Components::Users::Index` without passing a model (because it's an index).
     action(:edit) { Compony.button(:edit, @data) } # This points to `Components::Users::Edit` for the currently loaded model.
 This also checks feasibility.